rick-r/marriage-figaro-norway/captions.md

 quel che si brama.

   But wait, there's more!
-We'll tell him that you're going to meet him on the green stage later tonight.
+We'll tell him that you're going to meet him on the garden stage later tonight.
 But we'll actually send
   Cherubino, dressed up as you, and then we'll organise for his leading lady to catch him